lesreaper/scoir-example/README.md

 Things I totally blew pass or you'll notice.

+### Overall
+1. Everything is on the main branch.
+Clearly didn't break this down into PR's and the like for speed.

 ### Back-end
 1. No DB.
 I never touched Go before today, so no DB interfaces.
 2. CORS isn't set up for proper whitelist.